 AHPs help retailers offer better coverage to their employees and also provide the advantages of being part of a larger insured group.
 They're compatible with HSAs and cover contract and freelance employees, including 1099 employees, self-employed individuals, and sole proprietors.

 In late 2003, then-President George W. Bush signed the Medicare Prescription Drug, Improvement, and Modernization Act14 into law.
 It created health savings accounts (HSAs), which replaced Archer medical savings accounts (MSAs).

 HSAs are tax-advantaged savings accounts that allow employees to contribute money on a pre-tax basis for medical care expenses.
 An employee can open an HSA as an individual or through their employer alongside a high deductible health plan (HDHP).
 The employee always owns the HSA.

 Both employers and employees can contribute to an HSA, but the total contributions must not exceed the annual limit set by the IRS.
 The IRS updates these limits annually in Publication 96915.

 What health insurance trends mean for your organization

 This article was originally published on June 5, 2014.
-It was last updated March 5, 2021.
+It was last updated on October 19, 2023.